Adaptive functions in an agent-based model of an economic system

 Senior Lecturer

-Post Graduate Lead and Course Leader for MPhil / PhD in Games Technology.
-Senior Lecturer in Computer Games Programming – 3D graphics programming and AI.
+Course leader for PhDs.
+Senior lecturer in Computer Games Programming – 3D graphics programming and AI.

 David's profile